bobquest33/PyChannel/README.md

 ### Starting it up

+First make sure that redis is running on the system before trying to start PyChannel.
-To start the server, once all of the dependinces have been installed, just run `sudo python channel.py` (sudo because it runs on port 80) from the home directory.
-It's also possible to run this through Apache or in theory any WSGI capable webserver.
+To start the server, once all of the dependinces have been installed, just run `sudo python channel.py` from the home directory.
+It's also possible to run this through Apache via mod\_wsig or in theory any WSGI capable webserver.
 Just set up channel.py as the wsgi file and change the path to the config file in channel.py to an absolute path.

 ### Configuring PyChannel